Shards-Of-Sapphire/Letter-Raider/README.md

 # Letter Raider

-**Letter Raider** is a fast-paced word game where players must form as many words as possible from scattered letters before the timer runs out.
+**Letter Raider** is a fast-paced word game where players must form words before the timer runs out.
 It’s designed to challenge vocabulary, quick thinking, and typing speed.

 ---

 ## 📌 Features
 - Timed gameplay for an extra challenge.
-- Randomized letter sets for replayability.
 - Score tracking to compete against yourself.
 - Clean and intuitive interface.